egz01/Contactless/README.md

-# NoContact
+# Contactless
-A simple tool that enables windows users to open a whatsapp chat with any whatsapp-number without first adding said number to their contacts
+A simple chrome extension that adds the option to open a whatsapp chat with a highlighted number via a right-click-menu command, without the need to add said number as a new contact.